-This post concludes our series on the igbo traditional marriage customs and tradition.
-If you read from part 1 to part 4, you should now have a good idea of how to go about preparing to marry an igbo bride – you first propose to her, then you ask for her parents consent, and finally you ask for her extended family’s consent.
-And you also know that most of the process is customary and symbolic.
-Once the parties involved give you their consent, you also know the rest of the ibo traditional marriage preparatory stages – the bride price settlement (ime ego) and the formal traditional engagement and wedding party (igba nkwu).
+This post concludes our series on the Igbo traditional marriage customs and tradition.
+If you read from part 1 to part 4, you should now have a good idea of how to go about preparing to marry an igbo bride – you first propose to her, then you ask for her parent’s consent, and finally, you ask for her extended family’s consent.
+You also know that most of the process is customary and symbolic.
+Once the parties involved give you their consent, you also know the rest of the Igbo traditional marriage preparatory stages – the bride price settlement (ime ego) and the formal traditional engagement and wedding party (igba nkwu).

 Other Posts in the Series “Igbo Traditional Wedding Customs & Procedure”

 This is part 4 and the final stage of the series “Stages & Process Involved in Igbo Traditional Marriage Ceremony” – you can read the other parts by clicking a link below: